codjo/codjo-tools-pyp/README.md

 TODO :
 * Edit page correction : move save button to the upper right
 * add a statistic panel (nb brin/years) + filters ?
-* Manage properly the absence of a confluence server (add alerts on gui or any sendMail simulation)
 * when unblocking radio button is clcked, status passes to unblocked --> ideally, if its "quick" date is set to creation date, else to "today"
-* Filter the last x days Brins OR highlight them with a specific color
 * show detail in a popup to avoid double click
 * Move tomcat-maven-plugin to super-pom
 * Manage automatic backup of repository ?
 * Manage PypRepository.xsd
+* Manage properly the absence of a confluence server (add alerts on gui or any sendMail simulation)

 DONE :
 * simple export for confluence, with Name/Url for quick insert in "reunion plateforme" minutes